MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your cognitive services resource.
+    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
 Save your changes.
 3. Note that the **rest-client** folder contains a code file for the client application:

     - **C#**: Program.cs